danielearwicker/ay/README.md

     var ay = require('ay');

     app.get('/users', function* () {
-        var userIds = yield data.getUserIds(); // array of IDs
+        var userIds = yield data.getUserIds();
         this.body = yield ay(userIds).map(function* (userId) {
             return yield data.getUserInfo(userId);

-        }).generate();
+        });
     });

 The `map` function returns another `ay` wrapper, so further calls can be chained.
-The `generate` method allows you to get at the resulting array, and is itself a generator, so the whole expression begins with a `yield`.
+An `ay` wrapper can be yielded to get the resulting array (it is "thenable", so mimics a promise sufficiently for `co`).
 This has the effect of "transmitting" the `yield`s inside the callback to the outer context so they can be managed by the coroutine runner.

 An chaining example, assuming an async `sleep` function: